azawawi/perl6-memoize/README.md

 > perlpilot: it would be interesting if you could pass the thing that handles the caching as a parameter, but perhaps only as an academic exercise.

+> sortiz: azawawi, I understand, my comment is about semantic closure, ie the 'is memoize' trait imply 'is pure', that can be asserted or auto applied, that's my point.

 ## Build Status

 | Operating System  |   Build Status  | CI Provider |